-Many boards struggle with CEO performance evaluation because the process ends up feeling subjective or unclear.
+In contrast, when using more traditional approaches, many boards struggle with CEO performance evaluation because the process can feel subjective or unclear.

 - 360-degree feedback